Pharmacy Cost Management

 - Medicare Part A Cost Containment – Effective formulary management helps to reduce the number of high priced brand drugs and the number of potentially unneeded medications.
-Also, starting residents on optimal therapies under Med A not only improves clinical outcomes for them, it sets them up on a regimen that is more likely to be covered under Med D resulting in both savings and greater continuity for the resident when moving from Med A to Med D.
+Also, starting residents on optimal therapies under Med A or a Managed Care plan not only improves clinical outcomes for them, it sets them up on a regimen that is more likely to be covered under Med D resulting in cost savings and greater continuity for the resident when moving from facility coverage to Med D.

 A Billing System That Saves Time and Money